 University of British Columbia

 Violin Unit 1, Violin Foundation 1A, Violin Unit 2, Violin Unit 3, Viola Unit 3

 Taking violin lessons requires commitment from both the student and the parent.
 Progress is made when students attend lessons regularly and practice regularly at home.
 When you are booking lessons with a teacher you are reserving that time slot for a whole term.
 As such, here are my studio policies.

-Lessons must be paid for in advance with monthly post-dated cheques handed in at the beginning of each term.
+Lessons must be paid for in advance, either with post-dated monthly cheques handed in one week before the first lesson of the term, or with an e-transfer paid per term.

 There is a 3-week notice required if you choose to withdraw, and you will be refunded the pro-rated amount for the remainder of the term.

-If a conflict arises in your schedule I may be able to switch your lesson time with another student if you give me at least one week’s notice.
+If an unavoidable conflict arises in your schedule, I may be able to switch your lesson time with another student if you give me at least one week’s notice.

 You may have a maximum 3 lessons per year rescheduled due to student illness or a family emergency.
 You will be given the opportunity to have these lessons rescheduled during the holidays if we can’t find a mutually agreed upon time during the term.
 Lessons cancelled with less than 24 hours notice are not eligible for rescheduling.

 There are no refunds for cancelled or missed lessons.